pagkly/Zed/Investopedia3/How to Use the Variable Cost Ratio.md

 Variable Cost Ratio\=Variable CostsNet Sales\\begin{aligned} &\\text{Variable Cost Ratio} = \\frac{ \\text{Variable Costs} }{ \\text {Net Sales} } \\\\ \\end{aligned}

-As an alternative, the ratio can be calculated as 1 - [contribution margin](https://www.investopedia.com/terms/c/contributionmargin.asp).
+As an alternative, the ratio can be calculated as 1 - [[contribution margin]](https://www.investopedia.com/terms/c/contributionmargin.asp).

 The result indicates whether a company is achieving, or maintaining, the desirable balance at which revenues are rising faster than expenses.